siinn/NonlinearML/README.md

 # Method
 First, given a set of features and the tabel label, classification or regression models are trained using various machine learning models (linear and logistic regression, tree-based models, svm, knn, neural nets, etc.).
 In the context of financial sector, features will be financial factors and the target is return on investment.

-To avoid over-fitting due to correlation between adjacent dates in time-series data, purged cross-validation method [^1] is used in training procedure.
+To avoid over-fitting due to correlation between adjacent dates in time-series data, purged cross-validation method[1] is used in training procedure.
 Once models are trained, the performance of models are compared between linear models (base-line) and machine learning models.
 Machine learning models are expected to perform better than linear models.
-Then interpretabl machine learning methods[^2] are used to extract nonlinear relationship.
+Then interpretabl machine learning methods[2] are used to extract nonlinear relationship.

 - Decision boundaries
 - Partial dependence plots